Examinations

 Registration

-Before you can write your Bachelor's or Master's thesis, you must officially register it.
+Before you can write your Bachelor's or Master's thesis, you must officially register for it.

-• Beforehand, you talk to the examiners about a topic and supervision.
+• Before you register, you need to talk to the examiners about a topic and whether they will supervise your work.
 These are only preliminary discussions.

-• Only when you have a fixed topic and a timetable do you have to register the thesis with the Examinations Office.
-Subsequently, admission is granted.
-The thesis may not be written without registration and admission.
+• Only after you have a fixed topic and a timetable do you have to register the thesis with the examinations office.
+You will then be admitted to the examination procedure.
+You may not write the thesis without registration and admission.

-• You will receive approval from the examination board.
-The admission will also indicate the deadline for completion.
+• You will receive written notification of your admission to the examination procedure from the examination committee.
+The notification will also indicate the deadline for completion.

 Title and topic